fjsousa/fjsousa.github.io/pages/open-data.md

 Tags: Open-Data,Code
 Date: 2016 10 10
 Skip-post-walk: true
+Thumb: thumb-grid.png
+Thumb-alt: Stylized title of the article

 # Melhor da Zona or: How I Learned to Stop Worrying and Love Data Transparency